-You can swap out your ozone destroying aerosols, or your landfill destined roll ons for unpackaged solid deodorant bars or deodorant pastes available in more eco-friendly aluminium tins.
+You can swap out your ozone destroying aerosols, or your landfill destined roll ons for unpackaged solid deodorant bars or pastes available in more eco-friendly aluminium tins.
 The added benefit of this swap is the more sustainable alternatives are usually much more natural, meaning its a win-win as you’re putting less chemicals on to your skin.
 Natural deodorants work differently than their counterparts, so prepare for an adjustment period while your body adapts.

 7. Safety razor:

 Unfortunately as the metal blades are embedded in plastic, billions of plastic razors and cartridges are thrown away every year.
 Switching to safety razors are a great way for plastic-free shaving.
-Safety razors use one single blade made from stainless steel, which is easy recyclable.
+Safety razors use one single blade made from stainless steel, which is easily recyclable.
 You’ll likely also find that you’re able to achieve a closer, smoother shave without the razor burn and irritation that modern razors can cause.

 If you’re a regular shaver, then this switch will save you money!
 Disposable razors and blades can be incredibly pricey, while new and vintage safety razors are standardised and have used the same style of blades for years.
 You can get replacement blades which are high quality and inexpensive.
 With proper care, the blades can last a good while, while the handle should last a lifetime.
 You can also eliminate cans of shaving cream with a bar of shave soap and a brush.
 Shop our Jungle Culture safety razor here.